padmasaba/github-popularity-score-service/README.md

 # Github Popularity Score Service

 **Github Popularity Score Service** is a backend Spring Boot application that fetches GitHub repositories for a given language, earliest creation date and page limit.
-It calculates a **popularity score** based on Stars, Forks and Recency of updates
+It calculates a **popularity score** based on Stars, Forks and Recency of updates.

 ---

 ## **Scoring Algorithm & Configuration**
 The popularity score is calculated by weighted formula (assumed weights: stars 60%, forks 25%, recency 15%, configurable).
-We normalize and transform the data using logarithmic and exponential calculation:
+We normalize and transform the data using logarithmic and exponential calculation.

 1. **Stars (`stargazers_count`)** – measures the repository’s popularity.
 2. **Forks (`forks_count`)** – indicates community engagement and adoption.